MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/virtual-time-zone.md

 ## Example using Windows Server 2019

-Using the latest Windows Server 2019 [Server Core](https://hub.docker.com/_/microsoft-windows-servercore) base image, the following is an example for setting a virtualized time zone.
+Using the Windows Server 2019 [Server Core](https://hub.docker.com/r/microsoft/windows-servercore) base image, the following is an example for setting a virtualized time zone.

 1. After starting the container, set the time zone to the host's time zone (in this example, it's Pacific Standard Time) as shown below: